AdrianaPineda/online-learning/README.md

 - node & npm
 - npm init (in terminal)
 - Install webpack: npm install webpack --save-dev
+- Install webpac-cli: npm install webpack-cli --save-devs
 - We can now use webpack.
 Check out the version: npm list webpack. `webpack -v` won't work cause we don't have it installed globally
 - Our entry point: index.js
 - Configure package.json build script: `"build": "webpack index.js bundle.js"`
   - `webpack <entry:index.js> <output:bundle.js>`
 - run: `npm run build`

+For js/node/webpack to understand webpack.config.js we need to export that module as CommonJs module:

+`module.exports = {`

+Running `webpack` in terminal will look for a webpack.config.js file

+How to look a relative path: `'./<file>'`